 - 1. Proposer Minimum Qualifications: - a.
-Proposer, Proposer's principal, or Proposer's staff shall have been regularly engaged in the business of hand thinning trees, lopping and scattering slash, hand piling, machine piling, or chipping within forest environments for at least 3 years. - b.
+Proposer, Proposer's principal, or Proposer's staff shall have been regularly engaged in the business of mechanical thinning and mastication within forest environments for at least 3 years. - b.
 Proposer shall possess all permits, licenses, and professional credentials necessary to perform services as specified under this RFP.